 Field Darting PZP treatment to reduce population would not meet the purpose and need to remove all the horses from the Caliente Complex.
 BLM would administer PZP in the one year liquid dose inoculations by field darting the mares.
 This method is currently approved for use and is being utilized by BLM in other HMAs.
-This alternative was dismissed from detailed study for the following reasons: (1) Field Darting would only allow the decrease of population through attrition which could take decades.
-(2) the size of the area at 911,892 acres is too large to use this method; (3)a good portion of the area is Wilderness Area with no roads or access for miles to some of the water sources and areas where horses reside.; and (4) the presence of water sources on both private and public lands inside and outside the Complex would make it almost impossible to restrict wild horse access to only water trap sites to the extent needed to effectively gather and remove the excess animals.
-For these reasons, this alternative was determined to not be an effective or feasible method for gathering wild horses from the Caliente Complex.
+This alternative was dismissed from detailed study for the following reasons: (1) It would be impossible to dart 100% of the mares located in the HAs; (2) Even if all mares could be darted annually, field Darting would only very gradually decrease the population through attrition and would be unlikely to zero out the population even after several decades; (3) the size of the area at 911,892 acres and the number of horses are too large to use this method; (4) a good portion of the area is Wilderness Area with no roads or access to some of the water sources and areas where horses reside and trap sites would need to be set up; and (5) the presence of water sources on both private and public lands inside and outside the Complex would make it almost impossible to restrict wild horse access to only water trap sites to the extent needed to effectively gather and remove all of the excess animals.
+For these reasons, this alternative was determined to not be an effective or feasible method for gathering and removing excess wild horses from the Caliente Complex.